Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 1. The Musical Saw

-I first came across the musical saw listening to a recording of Khachaturian's piano concerto on the radio and was immediately captivated by its other worldly tones.
+I first came across the musical saw listening to a recording of Khachaturian's piano concerto on the radio, and I was immediately captivated by its other worldly tones.
 I couldn't work out what it was and was amazed when the announcer mentioned its inclusion in the piece.

 Although it has found its niche mainly on the folk music scene, Khachaturian isn't the only classical composer who saw fit to use it, so to speak.
 Shostakovich scored for it in his operas Lady Macbeth of Metnsk District, and The Nose and his music for the film The New Babylon.1